lucenera/turris-user-docs/docs/geek/btrfs_turris1x.md

 As for now, there is disabled opt-in migration for Turris 1.x routers, however there is a way how to switch to the latest major version.

+!!! warning
+    By following this 5.x migration howto, you will loose your current settings and will have to configure everything from scratch.

 If you will run one by the following commands, it will download medkit from the [HBS branch](../geek/testing.md), import the medkit as the factory snapshot and reset to factory defaults using the latest version of Turris OS.
 Reboot will do